Raimo Helminen: International play

 In February 2008, Helminen returned to the national team for one game, his farewell match.
 Finland faced the Czech Republic in the LG Hockey Tournament, which is part of the European Hockey Tour.
 Although the tournament is held in Sweden, the match was played in Tampere, which is Helminen's hometown.
 Helminen recorded an assist on a goal scored by Tuomas Pihlman four seconds before the end of the game.
 Finland won the game 6–1.

 In 1998, Helminen and Dieter Hegen (Germany) became the third and fourth ice hockey players to compete at five Olympics, after Udo Kießling (Germany) and Petter Thoresen (Norway).
 Helminen's appearance at the 2002 Olympics made him the first ice hockey player to compete at six Olympics, with compatriot Teemu Selänne becoming the second in 2014.

 Coaching career

 Helminen has been assistant coach of Ilves since late parts of the 2009–10 season, when Juha Pajuoja got the job as the head coach.
 Pajuoja was sacked in late October in 2011 and replaced by Seppo Hiitelä.

 He was also assistant coach of the Finnish U20 team in the 2010 and 2011 World Championship, before being promoted to head coach for the 2012 tournament.

+Helminen coached SaiPa to the Liiga finals in the 2024-25 season.